Dalat City - Flowers, Food and Crazy Mazes

 Hanoi to Da Lat (flights)

-When it came time for us to head south there was more than a bus an hour going to Ho Chi Minh City.
+When it came time for us to head south there was more than one bus every hour going to Ho Chi Minh City.
 Check out some of the routes below:

 Da Lat to Ho Chi Minh